AdyaS2010/credit-card-type/README.md

 ## Description
 This project is a credit card validator written in C. It validates credit card numbers using the Luhn algorithm and identifies the card type (VISA, AMEX, MASTERCARD) based on the number's format.
+*May not be entirely accurate all the time as there are exceptions, and this is solely based on known/existing theories & algorithms such as identifying mathematical formulas!*

 ## Features
 - Validate credit card numbers using the Luhn algorithm